 A feature vector needs to be extracted from the data to be clustered.
 The feature set can be any original and/or transformed subset of the data which provides a good description of data.
-Using the feature set as an input to the distance measure, labels are assigned to each cluster such that the distance between different labels (clusters) has the maximum value.
+Using the feature set as an input to the distance measure, each cluster is labeled such that the distance between clusters is maximum.
 Searching the optimal labeling may need an exhaustive search and some heuristic algorithms are applied to limit the search space.
 As explained in [5], the final result is very promising and a nonlinear separation of clusters is possible with this method without any supervision as shown in Fig 1.
 It should be noted that the distance measured by CEF is inversely proportional to the distance between clusters.